-NOTE: The general reduction concept makes sense when reducing say a search or optimization problem to a decision problem (and indeed this is what we will be doing next).
+NOTE: The general reduction concept makes sense when reducing say a search or optimization problem to a decision problem (and indeed this is what said about Vertex-Cover and we will be doing next for SAT).
 On the other hand, transformations are only about decision problems (i.e., languages).